6PR: Recent years

 Simon Beaumont became afternoon host following Peter Bell's move to ABC Perth radio who filled the afternoon role by Jane Marwick and Tony McManus.
 Beaumont previously was host of the stations morning program before being replaced as host in 2010 in the role by Murray.
-Oliver Peterson joined 6PR to host it’s drive program replacing Adam Shand, Peterson program became known as Perth Live.
+Oliver Peterson joined 6PR to host its drive program replacing Adam Shand, Peterson program became known as Perth Live.

-Steve Mills was a mainstay in the breakfast slot since arriving at the station in 2004 working with the likes of Tony ‘Mac’ McManus until 2008 when a on-air falling out saw McManus moved to another shift, Channel 7 broadcaster Basil Zempilas joined Mills from 2014 after previously working in the time slot in the early 2000s.
+Steve Mills was a mainstay in the breakfast slot since arriving at the station in 2004 working with the likes of Tony 'Mac' McManus until 2008 when an on-air falling out saw McManus moved to another shift, Channel 7 broadcaster Basil Zempilas joined Mills from 2014 after previously working in the time slot in the early 2000s.
 Mills and Zempilas combined until 2020 when Zempilas when the station conflicted with his work at 7 while also becoming the Perth Lord Mayor, Mills was moved to the afternoon slot in 2021 when mornings host Gareth Parker replaced the pair in the earlier time slot with 60 Minutes reporter Liam Bartlett replacing Parker after returning to the station following a short stint in 2006.

 Graham Mabury retired in 2014 who was replaced by overnight host Chris Illsley with weekend overnight host Jon Lewis becoming host of the weekday slot.
 Bob Maumill also had a retirement in 2016 after working in most slots on the station.
 Illsley was then controversial dump at the end of 2020 replaced by singer Tod Johnson.

 Currently the station is one of the major AM radio stations in Perth, along with ABC Radio Perth, and 6IX.
 As of 8 December 2020 the ratings show that ABC leads in all time slots, with 6PR second except on weekends where 6IX leads.